 This month, we’ve had the tremendous opportunity to learn with school and district leaders in Wisconsin and Texas at each state’s annual education convention.
 What amazing practitioners we have in our field!

-If there was one message I heard in both states, it’s that we are all seeking to get more done, more efficiently and more effectively than ever before.
-We know what we are aiming for and why our goals are important, but we are still learning and practicing the how.
-When it comes to execution — a fancy word for getting things done — we’ve all got room to grow, including me.
+Both conventions brought advice aplenty.
+Their was one message that stuck out and was shared in both states.
+We are all seeking to get more done, more efficiently and more effectively than ever before.
+We know what we are aiming for and why our goals are important.
+However, we are still learning and practicing the how.
+When it comes to execution — a fancy word for getting things done — we’ve all got room to grow.

 How could being deliberate make a difference for you?
 Is there another word that will guide you in 2015?